 Exceptions to the Minimum Auto Insurance

-There may be some cases where you don’t want to buy car insurance from a standard insurer.
+There may be some cases where you don’t want to buy a policy from a standard insurer.
 In these situations, you’d need to prove to the state that you have enough money to cover the costs of an accident if one occurs.
 This is often known as proving financial responsibility (FR).

-You can prove FR North Carolina by showing the state that you have at least $85,000 to spare for an emergency.
+You can prove financial responsibility in North Carolina by showing the state that you have at least $85,000 to spare for an emergency.
 This can come in the form of:

 - Surety bonds